jose-salgado81/jose-salgado81.github.io/ConverDocs.md

 By the end of 2022 Microsoft had already presented a demo that runs on Azure "A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences." and that can be forked from [here](https://github.com/Azure-Samples/azure-search-openai-demo).
 Video presentation of this feature [here](https://www.youtube.com/watch?v=3t3qZu1Dy1k).

-Lets use it as the foundation for this project.
+Let's use it as the foundation for this project.
 Off we go.

 # Azure Setup